crewtimer/crewtimer-doc/video-recorder/VideoRecorder.md

 A red line is drawn on the video to show the location of the finish line.
 The position chosen is utilized by the Video Review app to help score the finish times for boats.
 To adjust the finish line position:

-* Click the pencil icon to show the drag handles
 * Drag the top handle to adjust the position.
 When the top handle is moved, the bottom handle moves with it.
 * Drag the bottom handle to adjust only the bottom position.
 This allows selecting a finish line that has a orientation other than exactly vertical.
+However, it is better to properly align the camera than to adjust it digitally.
 * Press the 'move to center' icon to reset the guide to the center of the video.

 ## Cropping Video

-Recorded video can be cropped to eliminate areas that do not provide useful context.
+Recorded video can be cropped to eliminate areas that do not provide useful context, decrease file size, and provide a snappier review process.
 This results in smaller mp4 files as well as reducing overhead needed to encode the video.
 If the log reports gaps, cropping the recorded video can eliminate the gaps by reducing the cpu overhead required to record.

-There are two icons shown on the video to assist with cropping video:

-* Pencil icon - Press to enable the crop handles.
-The icon will change to a checkmark to comlplete the cropping action.
+* Utilize the drag handles in the corners of the video to adjust cropping.
 * Maximize icon - Press the maximize icon to set the cropping rectangle to maximum size.

 ## Internet Connectivity